-Set flags to redirect DOS print jobs to a network printer (or file) from an application designed to print to workstation parallel (LPT) ports.

-Note: CAPTURE cannot be used to redirect jobs to a serial port.

-• Redirect print screen text to a network printer or file.
+- Set flags to redirect DOS print jobs to a network printer (or file) from an application designed to print to workstation parallel (LPT) ports.
+NOTE: CAPTURE cannot be used to redirect jobs to a serial port. - NOTE: CAPTORE cannot be used to redirect jobs to a serial por - Redirect print screen text to a network printer or file.